clariusdev/raw/README.md

 ### Floating Point Parameters

+Generic:
+- maxFrameRate: frame rate limit in Hz (0 - 100, where 0 is no limit)

 Greyscale:
 - txFreq: transmit frequency in MHz **
 - txFreqInv: transmit frequency in MHz for the inversion pulse **